ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Extensions MAY define a different mechanism to communicate whether contexts are in use, and they MAY do so in a way which is opaque to intermediaries.

-## Note About Draft Versions

-\[\[RFC editor: please remove this section before publication.]]

-Some revisions of this draft specification use a different value (the Identifier field of a Setting in the HTTP/3 SETTINGS frame) for the H3_DATAGRAM Settings Parameter.
-This allows new draft revisions to make incompatible changes.
-Multiple draft versions MAY be supported by either endpoint in a connection.
-Such endpoints MUST send multiple values for H3_DATAGRAM.
-Once an endpoint has sent and received SETTINGS, it MUST compute the intersection of the values it has sent and received, and then it MUST select and use the most recent draft version from the intersection set.
-This ensures that both endpoints negotiate the same draft version.

 # Prioritization